Solid-propellant rocket: Electric solid propellants

-Hobby and amateur rocketry
+Hobby and amateur/model rocketry

 Solid propellant rocket motors can be bought for use in model rocketry; they are normally small cylinders of black powder fuel with an integral nozzle and optionally a small charge that is set off when the propellant is exhausted after a time delay.
 This charge can be used to trigger a camera, or deploy a parachute.
 Without this charge and delay, the motor may ignite a second stage (black powder only).

+In amateur rocketry, "candy" propellants are common because they offer relative safety and ease of production, ingredients that are readily available publicly, and a higher specific impulse than blackpowder motors.

 In mid- and high-power rocketry, commercially made APCP motors are widely used.
 They can be designed as either single-use or reloadables.
 These motors are available in impulse ranges from "A" (1.26 Ns– 2.50 Ns) to "O" (20.48 kNs – 40.96 kNs), from several manufacturers.
 They are manufactured in standardized diameters and varying lengths depending on required impulse.
 Standard motor diameters are 13, 18, 24, 29, 38, 54, 75, 98, and 150 millimeters.
 Different propellant formulations are available to produce different thrust profiles, as well as special effects such as colored flames, smoke trails, or large quantities of sparks (produced by adding titanium sponge to the mix).